ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 ```
 ##### Failure Response:
 ###### Status code: '200'
-###### Description: If document id is valid and the preregistration id is invalid Or If the document id does not belong to the preregistration id
+###### Description: If document id is valid but the preregistration id is invalid Or If the document id does not belong to the preregistration id

 ```JSON
 {